Isn't a lot of this anticonsumerism stuff, you know, kind of obvious?

 Don't forget ALL your income sources: I'm doing the exercises in the book too, of course.
 And in our case, our Social Security files only give us a partial picture of our total income, especially in the years after Laura and I finished grad school in the late 90s.
 This is back when we read YMOYL for the first time--and it was the beginning of a period of our lives where we saved money extremely aggressively.
 (See?
 This book really works!).

 So when I summed up our income this time around, I had to make sure to include our investment income: things like interest-bearing accounts, stock dividends and municipal bond interest.
-Social Security (and Medicare for that matter) don't tax--or even track--these forms of income.
+Social Security (and Medicare for that matter) doesn't tax--or even track--these forms of income.

 I'm getting ahead of myself, but what the heck, I'll just say it anyway: this tax favorability is just one of many reasons why you'll want to join the investing class and supplement your salary with income-generating investments.